Rolandisimo/clean-code/README.md

 code-smells | Contains .md files containing the description of the smell, bad and good examples, reasons for change, etc refactoring | Folders named after refactoring techniques containing numbered example folders with before, after examples and tests.
-Usage examples of a particular block of code can be best seen in the test files. clean-code | Contains .md files with examples of applying clean code principles on comments, functions, etc
+Usage examples of a particular block of code can be best seen in the test files. clean-code | Contains .md files with examples of applying clean code principles on comments, functions, etc quotes.txt | Contains quotes on programming gathered from different resources

 # Content 🎉
 Here you should be able to find most code smells covered, most refactoring techniques and clean code principles applied in action.